Princess Taiping: Emperor Zhongzong's second reign

 In 707, after Emperor Zhongzong's son Li Chongjun the Crown Prince, angry over Li Guo'er's repeated attempts to displace him to become crown princess, failed in a rebellion to arrest Empress Wei and Li Guo'er, Li Guo'er and Zong Chuke (now chancellor again) tried to implicate Princess Taiping and Li Dan in Li Chongjun's plot, Emperor Zhongzong requested Xiao to investigate, but after Xiao Zhizhong spoke on their behalf, weeping, responded:

 Your Imperial Majesty owns the world and is honored as the Son of Heaven, but how can you not protect even one brother and one sister from false accusations?
 This is a matter that goes to the survival of the dynasty.
 Even though I, your subject, am foolish, I still believe that this is not to be considered.
 The Book of Han stated, "One chi of cloth can be sewn.
 One dou of grain can be ground.
 But two brothers cannot tolerate each other."
 I wish that Your Imperial Majesty would carefully think about that passage.
 Further, in the past, everyone knew that Empress Zetian wanted to let the Prince of Xiang be crown prince, but the Prince went on a fast to beg for Your Imperial Majesty's return.
 His great faithfulness in yielding the position is known throughout the realm, and this shows that Ran's accusations are false.

 Emperor Zhongzong stopped investigations against Princess Taiping and Li Dan.
-From this time on, Princess Taiping with Li Longji spent time to cultivate relationships with some imperial guard commanders, and she began to attract a some of middle-ranking officials around her.
+From this time on, Princess Taiping with Li Longji spent time to cultivate relationships with some imperial guard commanders, and she began to attract some middle-ranking officials around her.
 As a result, she expand her power to compete with Empress Wei and Princess Anle and their faction, and sought to protect herself and her brother Li Dan.